PodMov Daily: Wednesday, January 15

 Comedians Mike Carlson, Scott Gairdner, and Jason Sheridan are obsessed with theme parks.
 Each week on their show, they “select a theme park ride to discuss in often uncomfortable depth.”

 “What keeps this podcast going is that we truly love this stuff,” Gairdner commented.
 “We want to goof and do riffs and let you know who we are on the edges, but the root of it is that we just love talking about theme parks very much.”

 A doomed, Hard Rock Café-themed park (2008-2008, RIP) is just one detail of their entertaining conversation with Shure.
-Mike Carlson describes one episode as “a good representation of another element of the show: true earnestness that might be coated in sarcasm or irony.”the full feature
+Mike Carlson describes one episode as “a good representation of another element of the show: true earnestness that might be coated in sarcasm or irony.”

 Promoting your show’s best moments is a key to building awareness and driving audience growth.
 The Creators tool from Audioburst is a completely free springboard to showcase your talent.
 AI technology opens your podcast to new audiences with quick, powerful first impressions.
 And, it only takes a couple of minutes because the AI does most of the work.

 Episode highlights, or “bursts,” are automatically identified and can be edited by you for just the right promo.
 The tool then enables you to share on social channels or turn it into a video in just two clicks.